FDio/site/content/community/tscdocs/technical_community_doc.md

 TSC Membership shall consist of:

+* Legacy Members
 * Core project’s Project Technical Leaders (PTLs).
 * A number of Committer-at-Large Elected Members to be set by the TSC.
+* Up to two TSC Appointed members

+No more than 50% of the TSC seats may be held by persons employed by the same company.

 ### 4.1.2 TSC Chair

-The TSC Member shall elect a TSC Chair.
+* The TSC Member shall elect a TSC Chair.
+* The TSC Chair shall have a term of one year.
+* The TSC Chair may stand for re-election.

 ## 4.2 TSC Operations